 What Causes Pregnancy Dreams?

-It is hard to pinpoint an exact explanation for the changes you are experiencing, but numerous changes are occurring within your body that are most likely to blame.
+It is hard to pinpoint an explanation for the dream changes you experience during pregnancy.
+But the numerous emotional and physical changes occurring within your body are most likely to blame.

-Pregnancy causes your hormones to change, and it is believed the increased levels of hormones could be to blame.
-Your hormones can have control over how you feel emotionally and can even increase anxiety issues.
+Pregnancy causes your hormones to change, and many believe the increased levels of hormones could be the reason for your crazy pregnancy dreams.
+Your hormones can control how you feel emotionally and can even increase anxiety issues.

-The way your brain processes information and emotions are also impacted by hormones.
-This could be a direct link to why pregnancy can bring about frequent dreaming or very vivid dreams.
+Hormones also impact the way your brain processes information and emotions.
+This could directly link to why pregnancy can bring about frequent dreaming or very vivid dreams.

-When you are pregnant, you typically experience more REM sleep than non-REM sleep.
+Women typically experience more REM sleep than non-REM sleep when pregnant.

-The REM stage of sleep is when most dreams occur.
+The REM sleep stage is when most dreams occur.
 The dreams at this stage are usually more vivid.
-Many people experience dreams in this stage, but have no recollection the next morning because they have a decent amount of “deep sleep” throughout the night.
+Many people experience dreams in this stage but have no recollection the next morning because they have a decent amount of “deep sleep” throughout the night.

-Since a pregnant woman seems to stay in the REM sleep stage, the dreams can be recollected the next morning and they seem much more vivid than typical dreams.
+Since pregnant women seem to stay in the REM sleep stage, they often remember their dreams the following day, and they seem much more vivid than typical dreams.

 It probably comes as little to no surprise that pregnancy comes with its fair share of stress and anxiety.

-It is believed your pregnancy dreams are a way for your unconscious mind to try to problem solve.
-The increased anxiety and stress could lead to these dreams seeming more intense (source).
+Experts believe your pregnancy dreams are a way for your unconscious mind to try to problem-solve.
+The increased anxiety and stress could lead to these dreams seeming more intense (1).

 This one is tied to your hormones, but it can single-handedly play a more extreme part.
-Pregnancy alone is a time full of mixed emotions, and dreams reflect your emotional state.
-The changes you experience can cause your dreams to be all over the place.
+Pregnancy is a time full of mixed emotions, and dreams reflect your emotional state.
+Emotional changes can cause your dreams to be all over the place.

 Dreams About Being Pregnant

-There is a possibility you could dream you are pregnant and actually are, but dreaming you are pregnant does not guarantee you are or will become pregnant in real life.
+You could dream that you’re pregnant when you actually are, but dreaming you are pregnant does not guarantee you are or will become pregnant in real life.

-Many women experience dreams of being pregnant and this could indicate the birth of a new project or idea in her life (source).
+Often, dreams of being pregnant can indicate the birth of a new project or idea in your life.

 It's Only A Dream